 CDs are divided into five schedules (1 to 5) depending on their potential for abuse if misused and determines their legal requirement concerning prescribing, storage and record keeping.
 Care homes need to be particularly aware of requirements of schedule 2 & 3 CDs.
-(See Appendix 2 for examples of CDs and how these should be managed in a care home).
+(See https://medicines.necsu.nhs.uk/necs-good-practice-guidance-and-tools-for-care-homes/ for examples of commonly prescribed CDs and how these should be managed in a care home).